 College Station, TX (Sports Network) - Mike Rosario led three Florida players in double-figures with 19 points and four 3-pointers as 10th-ranked Florida stifled and overwhelmed Texas A&M, 68-47, at Reed Arena Thursday night.

 Patric Young finished with 18 points and seven rebounds on 7-of-9 shooting from the field and Erik Murphy chipped in 16 points and seven boards as well for the Gators (13-2, 3-0 SEC), who have won five straight following a Dec.
-22 loss at Kansas State and held eight of its opponents under 50 points this season.
+22 loss at Kansas State.

 Alex Caruso scored a team-high 12 points and added four steals and Ray Turner donated eight points and eight rebounds for the Aggies (12-4, 2-1), who fell for the first time since Dec.
 22 as their four-game winning streak was snapped.

-Florida took control of the game to close the first half, opening up a 18-2 run with 7:07 remaining, started by a Scottie Wilbekin layup which gave the visitors a 19-16 lead.
+Florida took control of the game to close the first half, opening up an 18-2 run with 7:07 remaining, started by a Scottie Wilbekin layup which gave the visitors a 19-16 lead.

 Rosario shot 4-of-6 from downtown in the first 20 minutes of play and led the Gators with 14 points.
 Texas A&M shot a mere 33.3 percent from the floor, including just 1-of-5 from 3-point range, while the Gators forced seven turnovers and shot 55.6 percent.